 Conclusion

 Money can be an important factor in dating, but it should not be the determining factor in whether or not a couple decides to stay together.
-While it can help to create a strong and secure relationship, it should not be the main focus of the relationship.
+While it can help to create a strong and secure relationship, it should not be the primary focus of the relationship.
 Marriage, divorce, and other major relationship milestones should never be taken lightly, and money is only one part of the equation.
 Dating should be about discovering your partner’s likes, dislikes, values, and beliefs, and making sure that they align with your own.
 With proper communication and understanding, couples can create successful relationships regardless of their financial status.
-If you have further questions about dating and money, contact Coach Brad to discuss your individual situation.
+If you have further questions about dating and money, contact Odyssey to discuss your situation.